The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 "This feels like tyranny."

 For some men, any strong national power triggered a visceral alarm.
 They'd fought a war against a distant king.
 To them, a president was just a king by another name.
-Their resistance wasn't just intellectual; it was embodied.
-They navigated by a simple rule: If it feels like the boot we just escaped, reject it.
+Their resistance was felt more than thought.
+They navigated by a simple rule: If it's like the system we just escaped, reject it.

 Their primary question: "How does this make us feel?"